Gove County Medical Center Visitor Information

 Door Locking Policy

 In an effort to provide a safe environment for our patients, residents, visitors, and staff, GCMC has limited the number of doors in which you can enter our facility.
-All visitors to Gove County Medical Center will need to enter through one of four entrances: GCMC Main Entrance, Southeast Visitors Entrance, Long Term Care Main Entrance, and Independent Living Apartments Main Entrance.
+All visitors to Gove County Medical Center will need to enter through one of three entrances: GCMC Main Entrance, Long Term Care Main Entrance, and Independent Living Apartments Main Entrance.

-Patrons may enter through the GCMC Main Entrance 7 a.m. to 5 p.m.
+Patrons may enter through the GCMC Main Entrance 6:30 a.m. to 6 p.m.
 Monday through Friday.
-The other three entrances will be unlocked seven days a week, during the designated times listed below.
-The Southeast Visitors Entrance will be open from 5:45 a.m. to 8:00 p.m., the Long Term Care Main Entrance will be open from 6:00 a.m. to 8:00 p.m. and the Independent Living Apartment Entrance will be open from 6:00 a.m. to 9:00 p.m.
+Other designated entrances will be unlocked during the designated times listed below.
+The Long Term Care Main Entrance will be open from 6:00 a.m. to 8:00 p.m.
+Monday through Friday and 8 a.m – 8 p.m. on the weekend.
+The Independent Living Apartment Entrance will be open from 7:00 a.m. to 5:00 p.m.
+Monday through Friday.
 Anyone coming to GCMC before 6:00 a.m. and/or after 8:00pm must enter through the Emergency Room Entrance.
-(The exception being if you are here for a sleep study, please enter through the Independent Living Apartment Entrance, which is open until 9:00 p.m.)
+Sleep Lab patients need to contact the sleep lab at: 785-754-5179 to be let in the building for services.

 All emergencies will still need to present themselves to the Emergency Room Entrance.